emotive/CiviCRM-Authorize.NET-Sync/readme.txt

-	[user] = drupal user that can run civicrm cron such as CiviCRM mail cron [pass] = password associated with that user [civicrm_site_key] = can be found under sites/default/civicrm.settings.php [x] = how many record you would like to process each cron run (defaults to 20)
+	[user] = drupal user that can run civicrm cron such as CiviCRM mail cron [pass] = password associated with that user [civicrm_site_key] = can be found under sites/default/civicrm.settings.php

-	The cron process will update the following field in the civicrm_contribution
+	The cron process will perform the following:

-		fee_amount
+	If the transaction has been successfully settled (cleared), it will update the contribution record's: fee_amount
 		net_amount
 		receipt_date

-	If a contribution record shows up as "unsettled" in Authorize.NET, the CRON will finish running the current batch and next time it starts it will attempt to sync FROM that transaction again.
+	If the transaction has been voided, it will create a new contribution record with all the details of the original contribution and:
+		contribution_status_id: 3 (cancelled)
+		cancelled date
+		cancelled reason: original transaction id
+		total amount: negative amount of the original contribution

+	If the transaction has been refunded, it will create a new contribution record with all the details of the original contribution and:
+		trxn_id: new transaction id
+		cancelled date: date the refund was issued cancelled reason: original transaction id
+		total amount: amount refunded (might be different from original contribution because of partial refund.
+		contribution_status_id: 7 (Refunded)

 /*************************************************************
  * 6. Change log
  ************************************************************/

+1.5 Total Code Rework 4/12/2011
+	Now can sync refuneded and voided transactions by creating new contribution records with negative amount.
+	New contribution status id 7 (Refunded) that can be used in Donor detail report.
+	Database logs.

 1.0 Working Version: 3/23/2011